lateef-salami/ecopath/pages/pages-root-folder/index.md

 homepage: true
 teaser: 'At Ecopath we are developing a circular economy for photocopier, printer and duplicator cartridges in Nigeria.
 Our mission is to provide affordable and eco-friendly ink and toner cartridges to advance industries with high demand for printouts (education, healthcare, etc.) while also reducing the amount of plastic waste generated.
 Remanufacturing cartridges sounds like a simple idea, but until now it has not been done anywhere in West Africa.'
 widgets:
-- title: '<h3 style="background-color: #00FFFF;">Lowest price</h3>'
+- title: '<h3 style="background-color: #00FFFF;">Great price</h3>'
-  text: Lowest price as we use recovered empty cartridges and import all components in bulk.
+  text: Great price as we use recovered empty cartridges and import all components in bulk.
 - title: '<h3 style="background-color: #FF00FF;">Best quality</h3>'
   text: Best quality as we use reusable OEM components and imported components from high quality manufacturers.
 - title: '<h3 style="background-color: #FFFF00;">Non-toxic</h3>'